Marriott Bonvoy Bold™ Credit Card Review

 - We recommend you to apply for this card after you have a credit history for more than a year.

-This card is not worth applying.
+This card is not worth applying, because it makes you ineligible for Chase Marriott Bonvoy Boundless which has a higher sign-up bonus.
 However, it is a very good downgrade option for Chase Marriott Bonvoy Boundless or Chase Ritz-Carlton.
 With this card, you still earn 15 elite nights every year even if you throw it in a sock drawer (you still need to use it at least once a year though, to avoid account shutdown).

 Related Credit Cards